Çaykur Rizespor (women's football)

-Çaykur Rizespor women's football, (Çaykur Rize Kadın Futbol Takımı), is a Turkish women's football team as part of Çaykur Rizespor based in İRize.
+Çaykur Rizespor women's football, (Çaykur Rize Kadın Futbol Takımı), is a Turkish women's football team as part of Çaykur Rizespor based in Rize.
 Founded in 2021, the team play currently in the Turkish Women's Football Super League, the top tier of the women's football in Turkey.

 History

 Galatasaray S.K. (red/yellow) vs Çaykur Rizespor (white/blue) in the 2021-22 Turkish Women's Football Super League's away match.

 The 1953-founded Rize-based Çaykur Rizespor formed the women's football team in September 2021 with the intention to take part in the Turkish Women's Super League following the recommendation of the Turkish Football Federation.

 Stadium

 The green-blue colored team play their home matches at the Mehmet Cengiz Facility's F eld #3.
 The ground is artificial turf.